 In her first year of ski cross racing, India Sherret represented Canada at the 2012 Winter Youth Olympic Games in Innsbruck where she finished fourth.
 In 2012-13, she was the overall Nor-Am Cup champion for ski cross and in 2015 she was crowned world junior champion.
 But throughout that success, Sherret was struggling with bulimia nervosa, which she developed when she was 15.
 After four years of keeping it to herself, she decided to take the 2015-16 season away from skiing to receive proper treatment for her eating disorder.
 She returned happier and healthier, both physically and mentally, and won her first event back on the Nor-Am Cup circuit en route to another overall title.

 She made her world championship debut in 2017, advancing to the quarterfinals despite a crash in training that left her with sprains and bruises.
 Although she competed in three World Cup events in February 2017, Sherret joined the circuit full time for the 2017-18 season.
 She broke through for her first World Cup podium in January 2018 when she finished third in Idre Fjall, Sweden.
+In her Olympic debut at PyeongChang 2018, Sherret was injured when she crashed hard off a jump in her 1/8 final heat and was unable to finish.

 A little more about India…